hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step1.md

 ## OpenFaaS Portal ##

 You can also explore the OpenFaaS functions in the portal.
-On the right there is a tab called _OpenFaaS Portal_ or click on this link: https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com/
+On the right there is a tab called _OpenFaaS Portal_ or from this link: https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com/

 When prompted, use the same user name and password that was applied above in the secret creation (user/user).
 For visibility and understanding, leave this tab open for the subsequent steps.